The Best Checking Accounts in Alaska for 2023

 How we picked

-MyBankTracker took a measured approach to picking our top accounts for Alaska.
+MyBankTracker took a measured approach to pick our top accounts for Alaska.
 These accounts were chosen based on our analysis of the top 50 banks by deposit market share in Alaska (according to FDIC June 2021 data), which includes coverage of major cities such as Anchorage, Juneau, Fairbanks, Wasilla, and Sitka.

 In particular, our selection trended toward checking accounts with the lowest monthly service charges, the least strict requirements to waive these fees, ATM network access, and other convenience features consumers may find helpful.